Affiliate links on Android Authority may earn us a commission. Learn more.

 In a truly baffling move, the Pixel Watch opts out of Fitbit’s traditional auto-detection for workouts, though some workouts will still be recorded after the fact in the Fitbit app.

-Advanced tracking sensors
+Advanced health tracking sensors

 Play Store integrated